 South India is located in the Peninsular Deccan Plateau and is bordered by the Arabian Sea in the West, the Indian Ocean to the south and the Bay of Bengal to the east.
 South India also includes two mountain ranges; The Western Ghats and the Eastern Ghats.
 The Godavari, Krishna, Kaveri and the Tungabhadra are rivers that flow through South India, being an important source of water for this region.
-South India comprises of the states of Andhra Pradesh, Karnataka, Kerala, Tamil Nadu and the union territories of Lakshadweep, Andaman and Nicobar Islands and Puducherry.
+South India comprises of the states of Andhra Pradesh, Karnataka, Kerala, Tamil Nadu, Telangana and the union territories of Lakshadweep, Andaman and Nicobar Islands and Puducherry.
 During its past a number of dynasties ruled over South India.
 The region was finally colonised by Britain and incorporated into the British Empire.

 Karnataka is one of the most diverse South Indian states, it's famous for the city of Bangalore, which apart from being the capital city is famous for its many parks and gardens.
 The state of Karnataka has also been associated with ancient ruling dynasties such as the Maurya Empire, the Vijayanagara Empire and the Deccan Sultanate and is home to many ancient sculptures and battle scarred forts as proof of that.

 Andhra Pradesh and Telangana are enriched with rich tradition and breath- taking natural beauty, places of historical significance and an important place of pilgrimage as well.
 Cities like Hyderabad are famous for historical monuments like the renowned Charminar, built in 1591, by Sultan Muhammad Quli Qutb Shah.
 The state is also known for its beautiful hill stations and temples.